While we certainly haven’t seen all of the prominent mosques in Turkey, Süleymaniye Camii in Istanbul is a definite

 - Süleymaniye Camii is in the Beyazıt area of Istanbul.
 You can walk from Sultanahmet and take a right where you see the row of kebab places in the square.
 Or take the tram and get off at the Beyazıt stop.
 You’ll see the kebab places from the tram stop.

 - The mosque is closed to visitors during prayer times and for around 30 minutes afterwards.

 - Entrance to the mosque is free but donations are suggested.
 You’ll get a receipt for your donation.

 - Females should cover their heads, shoulders and legs before entering.

 - Once they’re open again to the public, give yourself time to visit the tombs and beautiful grounds of Süleymaniye – fantastic views of Istanbul from here.

-- This area of Istanbul is famous for its kuru fasulye (Turkish bean dishes) and there are a few cheap places to eat immediately outside the mosque, along the cobbled streets.
+- This area of Istanbul is famous for its kuru fasulye (a Turkish bean dish) and there are a few cheap places to eat immediately outside the mosque, along the cobbled streets.